JanGieseler/edaipynb/README.md

 ### Starting the notebook
+From now on, we will switch to the jupyter notebooks.

 There are two options to start up the notebook server.

 Option 1 is to exectute `jupyter notebook` in the terminal or anaconda shell.
 The current location from which the command is executed will be the root location.